1587/speaking-exam/00-part5.md

 First: My parents have 20 years of work experience, they can help me recognize the disadvantages of the new job.

-Second: Change a job is a big deal for a family.
+Second: Changing a job is a big deal for a family.
-I must make good communication with them, we must respect each other.
+I must make a good communication with them, we must respect each other.

-Third: With family member's support we will work efficiently.
+Third: under family member's support we can work efficiently.
+New jobs may need to move to another city, go abroad work overtime , and so on.

 That's all.
 ```